postplayhouse/jekyll.postplayhouse.com/ticket-info.md

   </table>
 </div>
 <div class="subscriber-alert">
-  Subscribers: After purchasing your subscription, you can reserve your seats to any 4 or 5 performances by emailing us at <a href="mailto:tickets@postplayhouse.com">tickets@postplayhouse.com</a> or calling our box office 308-665-1976.
+  Subscribers: After purchasing your subscription, you can reserve your seats to any 4 or 5 performances by emailing us at <a href="mailto:tickets@postplayhouse.com">tickets@postplayhouse.com</a> or calling our box office {{ site.box_office_phone }}.
 Seats are based on availability, so please make your reservations as soon as you can.
 </div>

 ### Season Subscriptions {{ site.season }}